1. Why this information is important

 Transferring cryptocurrency to other Revolut customers

-You can transfer the beneficial interest you hold in the cryptocurrency to other Revolut Singapore (RTSPL) customers within the Revolut app.
-When we accept your instruction, we’ll transfer the beneficial interest you hold in the relevant amount of cryptocurrency to them.
+You can transfer cryptocurrency to other Revolut customers who have onboarded to receive our crypto services in the Revolut app.
+If we accept your instruction, we’ll transfer your beneficial interest in the relevant amount of cryptocurrency to them.

 You can’t transfer cryptocurrency to anyone outside of the Revolut app.

 You can instruct us to use your cryptocurrency balance to pay for everyday spending on your Revolut Card.
 If you instruct us to do this in the app whenever you make a transaction using your Revolut Card, we will instantaneously convert your crypto balance into the equivalent fiat amount to pay for your transaction, subject to our exchange rate at the time of the transaction, and any crypto fees applicable to your subscription plan.
 Once the conversion is done, your payment will be processed by RTSPL under applicable terms and conditions.